How to use risk workflows: JupyterLab Desktop setup

 • Wait for the cloning to finish.

 8. In the left side bar, navigate into the folder created by the cloning operation, here DROUGHTS.
-The folder should contain a file called environment.yml.
+In this folder, you will find a subfolder for each workflow.
+These subfolders contain the hazard and risk assessment notebooks as well as supporting files.
+Double-click a notebook in the sidebar to launch it.

 See the user guide, environment management and troubleshooting pages of JupyterLab Desktop for further information about the application.